The Complete Guide to throwing a NOLA-themed party

 A little search engine told us you are thinking of throwing a New Orleans inspired party.
 Bien joue!
 You’ve made a fantastic decision!
 New Orleans-themed parties are chock full of rich culture, amazing food, rockin’ music, vibrant costumes, and an air of celebration and festivity.
 Sounds like the perfect recipe for a great time in our book.

 There are so many ideas though, that your head might be spinning before you’ve even taken your first sip of bourbon.
-One of the great things about a NOLA party is that you can choose which direction you want it to take and yet still keep true to that fabulous New Orleans style.
+One of the great things about a NOLA-themed party is that you can choose which direction you want it to take and yet still keep true to that fabulous New Orleans style.

 For instance, feel free to choose the level of fanciness and formality you want your party to have.
 You can hold a glamorous and courtly ball-like affair complete with hand-delivered invitations or host a backyard crawfish boil in cutoffs and a tank top (flip flops optional).
 There are also a variety of themes that will keep your party within the realms of New Orleans.

-It doesn’t really matter the reason for hosting the party—birthday, anniversary, Mardi Gras, bachelor/bachelorette parties, or just because you love throwing kick-ass parties that people talk about for years—we’ve got some work to do to help you throw a NOLA party like a true New Orleanian.
+It doesn’t really matter the reason for hosting the party—birthday, anniversary, Mardi Gras, bachelor/bachelorette parties, or just because you love throwing kick-ass parties that people talk about for years—we’ve got some work to do to help you throw a NOLA-themed party like a true New Orleanian.

 1. NOLA Inspired Desserts

 Guess what party people, you can have your cake and drink it, too.
-A traditional part of Carnevale and Mardi Gras festivities, King Cakes are sweet, doughy cakes covered in brightly colored sugar and cinnamon and having a hollow center (where little trinkets like plastic babies are placed).
-This is not only a classic NOLA party dessert, but at some point a genius also invented the King Cake signature cocktail to help wash down all that cake.
+A traditional part of Carnevale and Mardi Gras festivities, King Cakes are sweet, doughy cakes covered in brightly colored sugar and cinnamon and have a hollow center (where little trinkets like plastic babies are placed).
+This is not only a classic NOLA-themed party dessert, but at some point a genius also invented the King Cake signature cocktail to help wash down all that cake.

 Along the same lines, the traditional drink of NOLA parties is the Hurricane—a brightly colored juice cocktail combined with light and dark rums to create a fruity bomb of deliciousness in a glass.
 It’s the perfect drink to chase down colorfully sprinkled hurricane rum balls (hide them from the kids).
 You can also find quite a number of bourbon-infused desserts that can be served with—well, bourbon.
 Just bourbon.
 Check out the link for other New Orleans-y desserts like bananas foster, beignets, and pralines.